 When Elder Pace spoke about mission finances, he said he was wondering where he was going to hide Sister Pace.??
 He got a good laugh and afterwards many missionaries talked to him about his comment.
 We are not sure if the missionaries paid attention to his other instruction, like being prudent with 'sacred" funds, etc., but they remembered hiding Sister Pace.!!

 We have 4 departing missionaries in June from these Zones and they were able to bear their testimonies also.

 These elders are not camera shy!
 Elder Kofutua, in the red T shirt, is our former AP (Assistant to the President), and will be attending firefighting school in California starting August 8.

 Elder Pace is visiting with an Elder Harrigfeld from Idaho Falls, Idaho.

-Elder Morris, one or our office elders, was busy reimbursing missionaries with money for specific expenses.
+Elder Morris, one or our office elders, was busy reimbursing missionaries with for specific expenses.
 The church gives each missionary in our mission a debit card with about $100 US each month for their food, laundry soap, once a week internet café, etc. (The money comes from donations by members of the church all over the world, as well as missionaries and their family.
 The amount on the debit card varies worldwide, depending on the cost of living in the mission.)
 For this activity, the Mission President determined that the mission would reimburse the missionaries for transportation.
 The missionaries also often need reimbursement for bills they have paid; like electricity, water, garbage, etc. The church directly pays rent to landlords.